simoniz0r/yadshot/README.md

 # yadshot

-yadshot can take screenshots using slop/imagemagick's import and upload screenshots, files, and pastes to [teknik.io](https://teknik.io) using [teknik.sh](https://git.teknik.io/Teknikode/Tools/src/master/Upload/teknik.sh).  yadshot provides the following options:
+yadshot uses ImageMagick/slop to take screenshots.  yadshot can upload screenshots and files to https://teknik.io, and it can also upload pastes to https://paste.rs

+yadshot provides the following options:

 yadshot : Opens a yad dialog with choices between uploading a file/image, a paste, or taking a screenshot.

 yadshot -c : Captures a screenshot using slop and imagemagick's import.
 Uses yad to display the screenshot and give options to copy, upload, or save the screenshot.

 yadshot -p : Upload a paste from your clipboard to teknik.io.
+Text may also be piped in from stdin.

 yadshot -t : Opens a system tray app that gives options between uploading a file/image, paste, or taking a screenshot.